epics-extensions/EPNix/docs/ioc/user-guides/deprecations/migrating-from-modules-development.rst

      "inputs.exampleApp"
    ];

-You will need to copy them manually in :file:`ioc.nix`.
+You need to copy them manually in :file:`ioc.nix`.

 To do this,
 make sure you've re-added :samp:`inputs.{example}App` to your new :file:`flake.nix`,